 Efficient, quiet, and low-stress

 EVs are more efficient than fossil-fueled vehicles, travelling about 5 times further per unit of energy.
 They are also quiet and require far less maintenance than a conventional vehicle.

-How we support electric vehicle infrastructure and use
+How we support electric vehicles

 Increasing charging access in residences